aimacode/aima-exercises/markdown/9-Inference-In-First-Order-Logic/exercises/ex_7/question.md

-[Exercise 9.7 \[fol-horses-exercise\]](ex_7/)

-Write down logical representations for the following sentences, suitable for use with Generalized Modus Ponens:
+Write down logical representations for the following sentences, suitable for use with Generalized Modus Ponens:<br>

-1. Horses, cows, and pigs are mammals.
+1. Horses, cows, and pigs are mammals.<br>

-2. An offspring of a horse is a horse.
+2. An offspring of a horse is a horse.<br>

-3. Bluebeard is a horse.
+3. Bluebeard is a horse.<br>

-4. Bluebeard is Charlie’s parent.
+4. Bluebeard is Charlie’s parent.<br>

-5. Offspring and parent are inverse relations.
+5. Offspring and parent are inverse relations.<br>

-6. Every mammal has a parent.
+6. Every mammal has a parent.<br>